 Get Help Today

 Living with a dual diagnosis makes every day a struggle, but there’s no need to face the challenge alone.
 At Summit Detox in Boynton Beach, FL, we specialize in providing treatment programs tailored to the needs of individuals coping with substance abuse problems and mental illness.
-We work with major insurance plans and make the admissions process simple.
+As a rehab that accepts Lucet Behavioral (BCBS of FL) for mental health treatment, as well as many other major insurance plans, we work to make the admissions process simple.
 Contact us online today or call 888-995-5265 to begin your recovery journey.